kennymeneses/csvreportexercise/README.md

 1. **Run https profile**
     You should use the following URL 'https://localhost:7165/swagger/index.html?urls.primaryName=V1' to access the Swagger documentation of the application with the HTTPS profile.

+2. **Expected result**
+    You should able to download a csv file which contains books info from external service (OpenLibraryData) and local service.